Australia Boosts Refugee Intake, Extends Air Strikes to Syria

 Comments 2

-Thumb ado.australia 9 years
+Thumb ado.australia over 9 years

 They won't take any piece... unlike the gulf countries, Australia doesn't get militarily involved without also taking in refugees.
 How many refugees have the gulf countries taken in? that is the biggest scandal!
 The neighbouring rich countries that contribute to the destruction of syria but don't take in any resulting refugees!

-Thumb ado.australia 9 years
+Thumb ado.australia over 9 years

 90% of the 4 million Syrian refugees outside of Syria are escaping the ISIS and/or Al Nusra allied controlled ares or battle zones!
 The other 6 million internally displaced Syrians refugees are taking refuge in Syrian government controlled areas!
 What is the reality of these undoubtable facts?
 More than half of Syria is occupied by foreign barbarians not seen on this scale, since the Monguls or Huns!